 Taiwan Country Report

 War risk emanates from mainland China, which claims Taiwan as an integral territory and has threatened to recover Taiwan by force if Taiwan declares independence.
-There has been increased frequency of military activities and increased threat of Chinese military action against Taiwan.
+There has been increased frequency of military activities and increased threat of mainland Chinese military action against Taiwan.
 At the same time, US security collaboration with Taiwan has increased gradually, with increased sales of military equiptment and patrols by US warships through the Taiwan Strait.
 Both developments increase the risks of unintended escalation during accidental confrontations by the two militaries.
 Formal declaration of independence, although highly unlikely, would almost certainly trigger a mainland Chinese military response, most probably a naval blockade.

 Vaccinations required to enter the country